 However, what makes Rose hips extra special is that it also serves as an herbal medicine and a holistic treatment for a lot of diseases and conditions.
 Rose hips provide a robust source of vitamin C and are believed to have more vitamin C than any other citrus fruit.

-The use of Rose Hips in herbal medicine history dates back to AD 77 when Pliny, a known Roman writer recorded a total of 32 conditions and disorders that responded well to a Rose hp treatment.
-Since then medieval herbals contains many Rose Hips ingredients.
+The use of Rose hips as an herbal medicine dates back to AD 77 when Pliny, a known Roman writer recorded a total of 32 conditions and disorders that responded well to a Rose hp treatment.
+Since then medieval herbals contains many Rose hips ingredients.

-Being a true holistic remedy, Rose Hips are also used as herbal teas, by letting the crushed or dried Rose Hips boil for 8-10 minutes.
-With the Rose Hips herbal tea, one can add half teaspoon of dried mint for additional flavor and add 2 tablespoons of berries per pint of hot water.
-Rose Hips herbal tea is very effective as an anti-oxidant and helps cleanse the body system with unwanted chemicals and contributes to a smoother blood stream flow.
+Being a true holistic remedy, rose hips is also used as herbal teas, by letting the crushed or dried rose hips boil for 8-10 minutes.
+With the rose hips herbal tea, one can add half teaspoon of dried mint for additional flavor and add 2 tablespoons of berries per pint of hot water.
+Rose hips herbal tea is very effective as an anti-oxidant and helps cleanse the body system with unwanted chemicals and contributes to a smoother blood stream flow.

 Rose hips is a very important herbal medicine and a must have for every holistic treatment program as it is proven to be highly effective in combating elements that harms the body.